-With the strategic support of Dialogue and Development Commission of Delhi (DDC Delhi), the Delhi Commission for Protection of Child Rights (DCPCR) launched a project on 29th March, 2022 in collaboration with Salaam Baalak Trust and Youth Reach to deploy a dedicated field task-force for rehabilitation and reintegration of children in street situations.
+The Delhi Government has developed a comprehensive plan for bringing dignity into the lives of homeless children.
+With the strategic support of the Dialogue and Development Commission of Delhi (DDC), the Delhi Commission for Protection of Child Rights (DCPCR) launched a project on 29 March 2022 in collaboration with Salaam Baalak Trust and Youthreach to deploy a dedicated field task force for rehabilitation and reintegration of children in street situations.
+The Government has also set aside Rs 10 crore to develop a residential school for such children in the budget for FY 2022-23.

-Thousands of children live on the streets of Delhi.
-Engaging in non-formal work and begging as a means for survival, these children survive precariously in the unsafe environment of city streets.
-They are deprived of adequate and appropriate adult protection, education and health care.
-To combat this and help vulnerable children develop into responsible citizens, the project aims to elevate the lives of street children.
-The task-force will focus on identifying and providing educational, financial and guardianship support to street children.
-Setting up of residential schools by Delhi Government will further strengthen this project's effort to provide street children with a safe environment immersed with learning and socio-psychological support.
+The Project aims to elevate the lives of street children, help vulnerable children combat their socio-economic challenges and develop into responsible citizens.
+The task force would focus on identifying these children and providing educational, financial and guardianship support to street children.
+The setting up of residential schools by the Delhi Government further strengthens this project's effort to provide street children with a safe environment immersed in learning and socio-psychological support.

 We also humbly request all the citizens of Delhi to join hands with us to secure the future of street children by informing the sighting of these children on our Helpline number +919311551393.

-“The Delhi government under the leadership of Chief Minister Shri Arvind Kejriwal has developed a comprehensive plan aimed at bringing dignity and care into the lives of homeless and street-associated children in Delhi.
+The Delhi government under the leadership of Chief Minister Shri Arvind Kejriwal has developed a comprehensive plan aimed at bringing dignity and care into the lives of homeless and street-associated children in Delhi.
 In this year’s budget, we have set aside INR 10 crore to create a residential school that will not only provide education but also emotional and psychological support to vulnerable children.
-By launching this taskforce, we will be able to deploy focussed efforts to start providing these children with the basic amenities they deserve including education, financial support and guardianship.”
+By launching this taskforce, we will be able to deploy focussed efforts to start providing these children with the basic amenities they deserve including education, financial support and guardianship.

-“Streets pose a serious threat of exploitation for children who beg, sell goods and spend their days on the red light junctions and in busy markets.
+Streets pose a serious threat of exploitation for children who beg, sell goods and spend their days on the red light junctions and in busy markets.
 Children deserve to be in schools and have a safe place to sleep.
 With the launch of this project, the Early Warning System and DCPCR’s 24*7 emergency helpline, the Commission is launching a comprehensive mechanism for identification, prevention and relief for children at the risk of street situations.
-With these interventions, we are confident that we will be able to provide education, health and safety to all the children who are at the risk of exploitation in Delhi.”
+With these interventions, we are confident that we will be able to provide education, health and safety to all the children who are at the risk of exploitation in Delhi.

-“We are privileged to be a part of this project with DCPCR to provide relief to street children and help them exercise their right to education, health and safety.”
+We are privileged to be a part of this project with DCPCR to provide relief to street children and help them exercise their right to education, health and safety.